Log in to iManager as a cluster administrator.

 Do one of the following:

-Use a server node (preferably the master): Click Yes to agree to use the server IP address of a node to temporarily manage the cluster.
+Use a server node (preferably the master): Clickto agree to use the server IP address of a node to temporarily manage the cluster.

-View error details: Click No to view the Cluster Communication Error details.
+View error details: Clickto view the details.
 It provides some tips for diagnosing the root cause of the IP address conflict.
-Click OK to dismiss the message.
-Try to resolve the conflict on the network, then select Clusters > My Clusters to see if the connection issue is resolved.
+Click to dismiss the message.
+Try to resolve the conflict on the network, then select > to see if the connection issue is resolved.

-Browse to choose the node (preferably the master node) to use to temporarily manage the cluster, then click OK.
+Browse to choose the node (preferably the master node) to use to temporarily manage the cluster, then click.

 If you need to modify the master IP address to fix the connection problem, see Section 8.12, Viewing or Modifying the Cluster Master IP Address or Port.